happymimimix/PianoFromAboveVIZ-modded/README.md

 #### Answer:
 It's not accessible publicly, if you need it please contact me through email: happy_mimimix@163.com

+#### The note count become inaccurate when skipping!
+#### Answer:
+Known issue, currently no fixes are available.
+You must play the song all the way to the end without skipping to get accurate note count.

 #### Future updates?
 #### Answer:
 This project will not be updating very frequently, unless very critical bugs are found.